SxT-Community/SxT-dNFT/README.md

 ---
-title: (DRAFT) Creating a Dynamic NFT with Space and Time and ChainLink Functions
+title: Create Dynamic NFTs with Space & Time
-excerpt: This guide will walk you through making dynamic NFT with Space and Time and Chainlink Functions
+excerpt: This guide will walk you through creating a dynamic NFT with Space and Time and Chainlink Functions
 hidden: True
 slug: create-dynamic-nfts-with-space-and-time
 category: 6424539b11d4d600114c1b48